pownjs/pown/packages/recon/README.md

 Pown recon is designed to be scripted either via your favorite shell environment, [Pown Script](https://github.com/pownjs/script), [Pown Engine Templates](https://github.com/pownjs/engine) and JavaScript.
 Scripts benefit from preserved context between each command execution.
 This means that you can build a graph without the need to save and restore into intermediate files.

+### Pown Script

+Pown Script is a simple scripting language similar to bash.
+It is designed to run a sequence of pown commands while preserving memory context for faster execution.

 Using your favourite editor create a file called `example.pown` with the following contents:

 ```sh